salomecasas/Capstone/README.md

 ## Overview

-This project reads in json files and also an API which utilizes a console to display data
+This project reads in json files and also an API which utilizes a console to display data.
+Uses Transaction and Customer data using various technologies to produce visualizations.

 ## Libraries and Technologies used include: